InternetMaximalism/intmax2-functions/README.md

 ## Local Emulator

+If your development workflow involves Firestore, you can start a local emulator:

 ```sh
 gcloud emulators firestore start
 export FIRESTORE_EMULATOR_HOST="HOST:PORT" # We will use what is displayed in the console.